the-scouts/por/src/por/expected/chapter-4.exp.rst

 l.
 For all Scouting activities a risk assessment should be carried out as stated in `Rule 9.4 </por/9-activities/rule-94-risk-assessment/>`__.
 This risk assessment cannot override the minimum requirements stated in Rule 4.7h or those required by the activity rules in `chapter 9 </por/9-activities/>`__.

 m.
 The age range of the Section is from 14 years to 18 years old.
 The age for moving from the Scout Section is between 13 1/2 and 14 1/2 years and moving to the Scout Network at 18 years.
 The leaving age is upon reaching the 18th birthday.
-Under no circumstances can anyone aged 18 years or over, regardless of ability remain in a youth section (i.e. Beaver Scouts, Cub Scouts, Scouts or Explorer Scouts).
+Under no circumstances can anyone aged 18 years or over, regardless of ability remain in a youth section (i.e. Squirrel Scouts, Beaver Scouts, Cub Scouts, Scouts or Explorer Scouts).

    NOTE: A young person who turns 18 during an event or residential activity (of no more than one month's duration) shall be treated as under 18, and be subject to all rules applicable to under 18 year olds, for the duration of that event.